rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231008_New York Times Podcasts.md

+---
+Date Generated: March 30, 2024
+Transcription Model: whisper medium 20231117
+Length: 2069s
+Video Keywords: []
+Video Views: 3644
+Video Rating: None
+---

-# The Sunday Read: ‘The Dungeons & Dragons Players of Death Row’
+# The Sunday Read: â€˜The Dungeons & Dragons Players of Death Rowâ€™
 **New York Times Podcasts:** [October 08, 2023](https://www.youtube.com/watch?v=7sRjxYJ9TuU)
 *  On a sunny morning in a lush area of Eberron, Arthax Deaconeth was hard at work on a new
 *  invention.